alugasi/KPI-Report/README.md

 ## Notes and future plans:
     1. Some of the fields cannot be extracted from the jenkins logs.
-Those fields are divided to 2 groups:
-        - Fields that can be extracted via exsited ansible playbook and to be exported as env variables to the driver script(kpiRunMenu.sh).
+Those fields are divided to 2 groups: a)Fields that can be extracted via exsited ansible playbook and to be exported as env variables to the driver script(kpiRunMenu.sh).
-        - Fields that need to be inserted manuelly at this moment.
+        b) Fields that need to be inserted manuelly at this moment.
     2. The test json formats are not permant and may change in the future, we are looking for adding more valuable data!.
     3. The repo is still not integrated as part of jenkins pipeline.